Ernest Trumpp: Sikh scriptures

 Robert Needham Cust, a British colonial administrator and linguist, suggested Court of Directors of the British East India Company on 12 August 1857 that India office in London should make arrangements for translation of Adi Granth into English language.
 Later, Robert Needham recommended Ernest Trumpp to the British government as best qualified to translate the Sikh scripture and historic literature.
 In 1869, Trumpp was sought by the India office of the British government to work in Punjab to translate the Sikh scriptures into English.

 Trumpp enthusiastically started studying and translating them in 1870.
 He sought the help of local Nirmala Sikhs as he considered them more literate than other Sikh preachers.
-Nirmala Sikhs were students of Sanskrit who followed the vedic traditions and their interpretations of Adi Granth were based on vedic literature.
+Nirmala Sikhs were students of Sanskrit who followed the Vedic traditions and their interpretations of Adi Granth were based on Vedic literature.
 However, after his initial effort, he stated that Sikh scriptures were not worth translating in full, because "the same few ideas, he thought, being endlessly repeated".
 He found that the Sikh granthis who recited the text in the early 1870s lacked comprehension and its sense of meaning.
 He stated that "Sikhs had lost all learning" and the granthis were misleading.
 Even for Sikhs the language of the Guru Granth Sahib is considered archaic and hard to understand without an interpreter.
 Trumpp never made any attempts to have a meaningful dialogue with Sikh scholars of the time such as Kahn Singh Nabha, who has penned the Mahan Kosh, a dictionary of words used in the Granth Sahib.
 According to Tony Ballantyne, Ernest Trumpp's insensitive approach such as treating the Sikh scripture as a mere book and blowing cigar smoke over its pages while studying the text, did not endear him to the Sikh granthis who worshipped it as an embodiment of the Guru.

 Trumpp, after eight years of study and research of the Sikh scriptures, published his translation and field notes.
-In the Introduction section, he described the Sikh scripture as "incoherent and shallow in the extreme, and couched at the same time in dark and perplexing language, in order to cover these defects.
+In the "Introduction" section, he described the Sikh scripture as "incoherent and shallow in the extreme, and couched at the same time in dark and perplexing language, in order to cover these defects.
 It is for us Occidentals a most painful and almost stupefying task, to read only a single Rag".
 Trumpp criticized Adi Granth to be lacking systematic unity, according to Arvind Pal Singh Mandair – a Sikhism scholar.
+As per Frederic Pincott, Trumpp only translated 5,719 stanzas out of a total of 15,575 stanzas found in the scripture in his translation.